 Creating memory-optimized tables

-filegroup.
+To create memory-optimized table, the database must have a MEMORY_OPTIMIZED_DATA filegroup.
 To create MEMORY_OPTIMIZED_DATA filegroup, run the following code:

 ALTER DATABASE [AdventureWorks2012] ADD FILEGROUP [AW_MemoryOptimized] CONTAINS MEMORY_OPTIMIZED_DATA;